 Dual credit means earning college credit and high school credit for the same course.
 A one-semester college course equals a full-year high school course.
 If your child completes a college math course in one semester, it means they get one credit for math for their high school transcript.

-My sophomore is taking German through BYU.
-They have an extensive language program.
+My sophomore is taking German online.
 He’s also taking a dual enrollment business course through the local community college.
 He’s doing it all online.
 He gets college credit, and he stays home with us.

 At our area community college, high-schoolers pay only 75% of the course cost!
 It’s college credit at a huge discount.
 I kind of wish I started him his freshman year.
 He did have to go in and take a placement test, but I sincerely think he would have been fine taking it a year ago.
 Community college courses aren’t known for being that hard.
 I think most EP kids would be able to excel in them.
 It’s mostly about doing the work.